Public Records Access in Alabama

 ✔ Best Practices

-- Online Records and/or Informative Websites: Baldwin, Elmore, Limestone, Madison, Mobile Commissions; Lee AC
+- Online Records and/or Informative Websites: Baldwin, Elmore, Limestone, Madison, all of Mobile County; Lee AC

-- Quick Fulfillment: Blount, Elmore, Shelby Commissions; Piedmont (Calhoun), Trinity (Morgan); Lauderdale Animal Shelter
+- Quick Fulfillment: Baldwin, Blount, Elmore, Shelby Commissions; Piedmont (Calhoun), Trinity (Morgan); Lauderdale Animal Shelter

-- Especially Commendable Officials: Circuit Clerk Stephanie Jones (Lowndes), Tammy Nix (Montgomery Commission)
+- Especially Commendable Officials: Limestone County Archivists, Circuit Clerk Stephanie Jones (Lowndes), Steve Tears and Tammy Nix (Montgomery); Albertville City Clerk Dawn Smith and Assistant Chief John Amos (Marshall)

 - Open Communication: Duston Dutton (Cherokee), Anthony Wilbanks (Lawrence), Lisa Wimberley (Lee), Charlotte Williams (Marion & Winston), and many others